pIkEL618/sublime-giphy/README.md

 ![sublime giphy gif](readme-gif.gif)

 ### Installation
-To install this to your Sublime Text 3 installation running on Mac OS, put all files under /Users/xxxx/Library/Application Support/Sublime Text 3/Packages/User/
+To install this to your Sublime Text 3 installation running on Mac OS, just put all files under /Users/xxxx/Library/Application Support/Sublime Text 3/Packages/User/

 ### I am a TOTAL geek and want this, but for emacs
 Checkout this repo: [emacs-giphy](https://github.com/chamook/emacs-giphy), that inspired me to do this one.